 The policy points out that employee have individual personal responsibility, including the following issues:

 Monitoring the transaction to verify the alignment to information provided;

 Routines for updating information.

-The Bank has Anti-Money Laundering Committee with two Non-Executive Directors, Chief Risk Officer and Chief Compliance Officer.
+The Bank has Anti-Money Laundering Committee with one Non-Executive Director (Co-Ordinator), Chief Risk Officer (Member), Chief Compliance Officer (Member) and Head-AML Unit (Member Secretary).
 The Committee may invite a specialist, should the need arise.
 The Bank has appointed Branch Compliance Officers at all branches with overall responsibility to comply with the policies, procedures and guidelines.
 The Bank practices a far-reaching delegation of responsibility for customers through disclosures, regarding personal and business information, of which, the staff at branches and other units, have developed skills in ‘Know Your Customer’ and ‘Know Your Business’.

 As we implement our future strategy, upholding the highest standards of conduct is a priority for the Bank.
 The policy shall be revised on annual basis incorporating the latest developments on the subject and instructions from regulatory bodies.

 Contact: 014541110/01-4540564 ext 132